peterdolenc/rpy-frame/README.md

 - Photos are played in random order, however, once a photo is played a few images that were taken at about the same time will be played after it.
 The aim was to see a part of the event.
 - Photos are either scaled down so that they fit the screen or enlarged and scrolled during the playback.
 Since I find this behaviour tricky to get right, there are quite a few configuration rules available to tweak it.
 - When photo does not take the full screen, a background will be generated with a pattern that will use the dominant colors of the current photo.
-- There's also support for a phisical button, that can do the following at the moment:
+- There's also support for a GPIO push button, that can do the following at the moment:
-	- short press: toggle date display
+	- short press: advance to next photo
-	- long press: advance to next photo
+	- long press: show previous photo
+- You can also use keyboard keys: left, right, space, ESC
 - Almost everything is configurable - have a look at src/settings.py

 ### Running the slideshow